From real affine geometry to complex geometry: Concluding remarks

 Now note in this construction that as we only took products and subtracted, all of the $a_m$'s are in the ring $A$, given all the coefficients of $f$ were.
 Furthermore, by assumption, $\tlog_v f\in (t^k)$.
 Since a term of the form $1+a_lt^l$ appears at most once in the infinite product expansion of $f$, the only way this can happen is if the factors of the form $1+a_lt^l$ appearing in the product expansion have $a_l=0$ for $l<k$.
 Thus $\tlog_v f=\tlog_v (1+at^k)=at^k \mod t^{k+1}$ for some $a\in A$, as desired.
 This shows integrality in Step III of the algorithm.

 \begin{remark} Finally, we would like to comment on the dependence on the choice of discriminant locus $\Delta$ in our construction.
 In fact, our construction is independent of this choice.
 The easiest way to see this is to run our algorithm on $X_0\times\PP^1$, with intersection complex $B\times [0,1]$ with the product affine structure.
 We take the discriminant locus in $B\times [0,1]$ to be an isotopy between two choices of discriminant locus $\Delta_0\subseteq B\times \{0\}$ and $\Delta_1\subseteq B\times \{1\}$, chosen so $\Delta$ contains no rational points.
 We then run our algorithm for $B\times [0,1]$, and it is not difficult to see that the structures $\scrS_k$ on $B\times [0,1]$ restrict to the structures on $B\times\{0\}$ and $B\times \{1\}$.
-In particular, the structures given by the two choices of discriminant locus are in fact the same. \end{remark}
+In particular, the structures given by the two choices of discriminant locus in fact lead to the same formal toric degeneration of CY-pairs. \end{remark}